infinum/qa-handbook/Automation/Locators.md

 `/html/body/div[2]/div[1]/h4[1]/html[1]/body[1]/div[2]/div[1]/div[1]/h4[1]`

 Don't go blindly copy-pasting the locator from an inspector or DevTools.
-Learn a thing or two about writing good XPath and write your own.
+Learn a thing or two about XPath and how to write your own.

 Better: